Fraunhofer pattern in the presence of Majorana zero modes: Fraunhofer pattern

+as a function of the frequency $\omega$, see Fig.~\ref{fig:GFs}.
+Here, the subscripts $T,B$ refer to top and bottom edges, respectively.
+Note that these GFs are the result of tracing the orbital degrees of freedom and they are defined at the center of the junction $y=0$.
+Besides, we have used a superconducting phase difference $\phi=0$ and the magnetic flux $\Phi$ that gives rise to the maximal critical current for the given Zeeman field.
+We can observe that in the trivial regime ($B_\bot<B_\text{c}$), intra and inter-edge GFs contain only the singlet component $|S \rangle \sim |\uparrow_e \downarrow_h\rangle -|\downarrow_e \uparrow_h\rangle$, see panels~a and~c.
+In contrast, in the topological regime ($B_\bot>B_\text{c}$), we can observe that the triplet components are of the same order as the singlet one, see panels b and d.

 {\it Robustness against disorder---} Due to the presence of the magnetic field, time reversal symmetry is broken, and thus, the helical edge states are no longer protected against backscattering.
 Therefore, we check the robustness of the signature in the presence of disorder.
 To this aim, we set two stripes of length $L_\text{trench}$ and width $\text{W}$ at both NS interfaces, see Fig.~\ref{fig:setup}.
 This is consistent with an actual experiment, where the superconducting leads can introduce some disorder to the semiconductor system.
-In this way, we consider an on-site disorder potential that is randomly assigned in the range of $\sigma=\pm5\,$meV and take the average over 45 disorder configurations.
-In Fig.~\ref{fig:Icdisorder}, we can observe that for $L_\text{trench}\lesssim 100\,$nm, the change of periodicity observed in Fig.~\ref{fig:Ic_inverted} is still visible.
-Increasing further $L_\text{trench}$, the periodicity of the trivial and topological linecuts become very similar.
-We note that for lower values of disorder strength $\sigma\sim 1\,$meV, the change in periodicity of the Fraunhofer pattern is still visible for a disorder stripe that extends over the whole setup ($\sim 0.74\,\mu$m), not shown.
+In this way, we consider an on-site disorder potential that is randomly assigned in the range of $\pm\sigma$.
+We first note that for values of disorder strength $\sigma= 1\,$meV, the Fraunhofer pattern exhibits the same change of periodicity as the clean system, even when $L_\text{trench}$ extends over the whole setup ($\sim 0.74\,\mu$m), not shown.
+For larger disorder strenghts, $\sigma=5\,$meV, we observe no change in the Fraunhofer pattern relative to the clean system for $L_\text{trench}\lesssim 100\,$nm (not shown).
+However, increasing further $L_\text{trench}$ to 150$\,$nm the height of the odd lobes decays in the trivial regime, see two linecuts in Fig.~\ref{fig:Icdisorder}.
+Although in this case the periodicity is strictly not doubled as a function of the Zeeman field, it is still possible to appreciate the impact of the Zeeman field on the Fraunhofer profile by performing the Fourier transform on the critical current, that is,